Lens exchange – Vision Correction for Patients Over 45 Years Old

-With lens replacement (RLE) in Copenhagen, you can become free from glasses.
-Start with a non-binding preliminary examination with eye doctor Copenhagen Eye Institute.
+With lens exchange (RLE) in Copenhagen, we can correct your vision.
+Start with a non-binding pre-examination at eye doctor Copenhagen Eye Institute.

 Corrects your vision at one distance – For those over 45 years old